saviomisael/api-aspnet-core/ImagesServer/README.md

 ### Run application
 1. `docker compose up`
-2. Criar o banco de dados no container `CREATE DATABASE GamesDB;`.
-Pode usar o DBeaver.
+2. Create database in container `CREATE DATABASE GamesDB;`.
+You can use DBeaver.